Alrighttt/POSTEST64/README.md

 # POSTEST64

+For OSX, follow this guide, but run `./client_osx` instead of `./client`

+For Windows, follow this guide by Decker https://github.com/DeckerSU/SuperNET/blob/dev-decker-dev/iguana/dexscripts.win32/postest64_how_to.md

 Download and install the marketmaker.
 This guide assumes you have `jq` installed already. (`sudo apt-get install jq`)

 ```shell